Well-posedness for mean-field evolutions arising in superconductivity: Global existence

 \section{Global existence}

-As local existence is proven in the framework of Sobolev spaces, the strategy for global existence consists in looking for a priori estimates on the Sobolev norms.
-Since we are also interested in Hölder regularity of solutions, we study a priori estimates on Hölder-Zygmund norms as well.
-As we will see, the main key for this is to prove a priori estimates for the vorticity $\omega$ in $\Ld^p(\R^2)$ for some $p>1$.
+As local existence is proven above in the framework of Sobolev spaces, the strategy for global existence consists in looking for a priori estimates on Sobolev norms.
+Since we are also interested in Hölder regularity of solutions, we establish a priori estimates on Hölder-Zygmund norms as well.
+As will be seen, the key ingredient is given by some a priori estimates for the vorticity $\omega$ in $\Ld^p(\R^2)$ with $p>1$.